 Of course, there's always the Mac Pro with its Radeon Pro 580X (8GB) graphics card, but those are really designed for professional video and graphics work.
 And as well as costing more than the iMac Pro, the price doesn't even include a monitor, so we think it's out of reach for most everyday consumers.

 Which low-priced Mac model is best for gaming?

-That, more than anything else, is the reason why Macs have a reputation for not being good at games, and it’s going to take a real change in attitude to get Apple to take gaming more seriously on the Mac.
+That, more than anything else, is the reason why Macs have a reputation for not being good at games - for the price of a 21.5in iMac, you could get a serious Windows-based gaming PC that is better suited to gaming than almost any Mac, and with have change left over for a couple of games too.
+It's going to take a real change in attitude and GPU availability to get Apple - and developers - to take gaming more seriously on the Mac.